Kaliakair Upazila

 Kaliakair (কালিয়াকৈর) is an upazila (sub-district) of the Gazipur District in central Bangladesh, part of the Dhaka Division.

 Geography

-Kaliakair is located at 24.0750°N 90.2167°E. It has 45565 households and total area 314.14 km2.
-It is bounded by mirzapur and sakhipur upazilas on the north, savar and dhamrai upazilas on the south, gazipur sadar and sreepur upazilas on the east, Mirzapur upazila on the west.
+Kaliakair is located at 24.0750°N 90.2167°E. It has a total area of 314.14 km2.
+It is bounded by Mirzapur and Sakhipur upazilas on the north, Savar and Dhamrai upazilas on the south, Gazipur Sadar and Sreepur upazilas on the east, and Mirzapur upazila on the west.

-Water bodies Main rivers: turag, bangshi, Salda; Boali, Hawla, Ujan and Markaj beels and Goala and Betjuri canals are notable.
+Rivers in the region include the turag, bangshi, Salda; Boali, Hawla, Ujan and Markaj beels as well as the Goala and Betjuri canals.